nreinig3/anomaly-detection-capstone/README.md

 Thus the goal of our project was to create an unsupervised ML model for anomaly (defect) detection, with high enough recall (around 95%) and specificity that it could be implemented in Novelis's manufacturing facilities.

 #### *Solution:*
 My team decided to approach the project by each creating our own supervised ML models in parallel and then evaluating them against each other.
 I decided to develop a transformer architecture, since transformers are powerful for numerous applications including anomaly detection.
-The downside of using tranformers for industrial anomaly detection is that inference time tends to be relatively slow compared to other ML methods, but I found ways to manage this.
+The downside of using tranformers for industrial anomaly detection is that inference tends to be relatively slow compared to other ML methods, but I found ways to manage this.

 #### *Key Features:*
 - An encoder composed of layers of pretrained Vision Transformers (ViT)